PacktPublishing/Technology-Operating-Models-for-Cloud-and-Edge/README.md

 Please do so by tagging the issues you raise with the relevant chapter tag.

-Thank you & I hope all is very well at your end!
+Thank you & we hope all is very well at your end!

 Andreas & Ahilan